gettalong/hexapdf/man/man1/hexapdf.1.md

 (if available) is shown, followed on the next line by the current value.
 Using the global `--verbose` option will show additional information like field type and location on the page.

+If *OUTPUT* is provided, the fields can be filled out interactively, via a template file or the fields can just be flattened.
+Form field flattening can also be activated in addition to filling out the form.

-If *OUTPUT* is provided, the command prompts for the values of the form fields and stores the updated PDF file in *OUTPUT*.
+When filling out the form interactively (the default), the command prompts for the values of the form fields and stores the updated PDF file in *OUTPUT*.
 The values for the form fields are asked in the same order as when listing the fields.
 If no input for a field is given, the field's value is not changed from its current value.

-By additionally using the `--template` option, the data for the fields is read from the given template file instead of the standard input.
+By using the `--template` option, the data for the fields is read from the given template file instead of the standard input.
 See the `--template` option for details.

+If the `--flatten` is specified but neither `--fill` nor `--template`, the form is just flattened.
+Otherwise the form is filled out and flattened in addtion.

+`--fill`

+: Fill out the form fields interactively.
+This is also the default if neither `--fill` nor `--template` nor `--flatten` is specified.

 `-t TEMPLATE_FILE`, `--template TEMPLATE_FILE`